 The biggest thing to keep in mind is that many problems or dangers associated with marijuana aren’t triggered until it is used in relatively-large quantities for a long time.
 All too often, people are lulled into a belief that the substance is benign because after a short period of time, they’ve had no real problems.

-MDMA (Ecstasy, Molly)
+College Students and Addiction to MDMA (Ecstasy, Molly)

 MDMA is socially quite different from marijuana and some other substances.
 It isn’t a drug that most college students take in solitude or while studying.
 It is known for making people feel intense physical sensations, which is why it is known that people hug and cuddle and have sex under the influence of MDMA.
 It is a highly social drug and a party drug.

 The dangers of MDMA include sweating or chills, blurred vision, muscle cramping, nausea.
-It can be detrimental to one’s mood, with the joy and carefree feelings boomeranging to feelings of irritability or depression, with a likelihood of decreased pleasure from sex when off the drug.
+It can be detrimental to one’s mood, with the joy and carefree feelings boomeranging to feelings of irritability or depression, with a likelihood of decreased pleasure from sex when off the drug8.

 When you hear words or phrases like “crank,” “crystal,” “crystal meth” or “glass” you are hearing about methamphetamine in one form are another.
 These are one variety of the larger group of drugs, amphetamine.